David Fulton (English cricketer): Early career

 Having been educated at The Judd School in Tonbridge and the University of Kent, Fulton joined Kent in 1992.
 His first-class debut came at Fenner's, where he scored 16 and 42 in the match against Cambridge University.
 Later that year he appeared in the University Championship final for the University of Kent, where he contributed 10 runs in the defeat to the University of Durham.

 Once established in the first-team, Fulton performed consistently in the seasons between 1995 and 1998, where he averaged over 30 every year.
 In 1995 Fulton stood in as opening batsman in place of Mark Benson in the final of the Benson and Hedges Cup which Kent lost to Lancashire, Christopher Martin-Jenkins reporting that "Fulton had an outstanding day in the field, [and] launched the innings with confidence and style - in a sunhat, not a helmet", and helped Kent to win the Sunday League.
 1996 also saw Fulton take his only first-class wicket; that of Oxford University batsman William Kendall, caught and bowled.
 Fulton's best run-scoring return was 954 runs in 1998, a season in which he hit his first double century.
 Playing against Yorkshire at Mote Park, Maidstone, Fulton posted 207 not out over the course of ten-and-a-half hours to save Kent from a heavy defeat.
 However, his innings was criticised by some, notably Clive Ellis of The Daily Telegraph, of being so slow that it prevented Kent from reaching a position to set a target.

 His run-scoring returns declined in 1999 and 2000, whilst his average slipped into the mid-twenties.
 However, 2001 proved a much more productive year.
 In eighteen first-class matches, Fulton scored a total of 1892 runs, at an average of 75.68.
 His form over the season was noticed by the national selectors, who according to Nasser Hussain, originally selected him in place of Mark Butcher for the fourth Test against Australia, before having a change of heart and reinstating Butcher.
 Nonetheless, Fulton was named Player of the Year by the Professional Cricketers' Association at the end of the season.

+Fulton was named Player of the Year by the Professional Cricketers' Association at the end of the season.